braze-inc/growth-shares-lambda-user-csv-import/README.md

 ### CSV File Processing

+Value types will be automatically inferred.
+For example, numerical attributes will be send as either integers or floats.
+Boolean values such as `True`, `false`, `FALSE` will be send as a boolean `true` or `false`.
+If you would like to force a certain type at the import time, you can do so by setting the [TYPE_CAST variable](#type-cast).

 #### Empty Values

 Any empty values will be ignored.
 That will help you save on data points when updating custom attributes.

 #### Array Attributes

-Any values in an array will be automatically destructured and sent to the API in an array rather than a string representation of an array.
+Any values in an array will be automatically destructured and sent to the API in an array.
 For example, value `"['Value1', 'Value2']"` will be sent to Braze as array attribute `['Value1', 'Value2']`.

 #### Unsetting Attributes